kyma-project/istio/docs/user/troubleshooting/03-30-istio-no-sidecar.md

 ## Remedy

-To check if your Pod and its namespace have Istio sidecar injected, read [Check if you have Istio sidecar proxy injection enabled](../operation-guides/02-10-check-if-sidecar-injection-is-enabled.md).
+To check if your Pod and its namespace have Istio sidecar injected, see [Check if you have Istio sidecar proxy injection enabled](../operation-guides/02-10-check-if-sidecar-injection-is-enabled.md).
 Learn how to [enable Istio sidecar proxy injection](../operation-guides/02-20-enable-sidecar-injection.md).